 At Asheville Academy, we help open lines of communication between parents and children.
 We help girls establish healthy boundaries and learn positive techniques that last a lifetime.
 There are few things more beautiful than a child’s triumphant return into the family and Asheville Academy is proud to help that make happen.

 Located in the mountains of North Carolina, Asheville Academy welcomes students from every state including Michigan.
 One of the top troubled teen programs in the country, we help girls aged 10-14 overcome their struggles.
 For more information, call 1-800-264-8709 today!

 Resources for Michigan Families Seeking Help

 Wikipedia By far the largest encyclopedia in the world, Wikipedia needs no introduction.
 Although less a scientific resource as it is a stepping stone for further research, Wikipedia has information on every aspect of mental health imaginable, from symptoms and treatments, to history.
 A suggested reading section provides outside links.

 NAMI The National Alliance on Mental Illness describes itself as a grassroots approach to improving mental health awareness.
 An organization that started small, the National Alliance on Mental Illness has now grown to become one of the best-recognized mental health organizations in the nation with branches all across the United States.

-Asheville Academy for Girls, a Troubled Teen Programs helps Michigan girls struggling with issues similar to those below:
+Asheville Academy, a Troubled Teen Programs helps Michigan girls struggling with issues similar to those below:

 – Poor School Performance